 ► Rebuild MBR without data loss via AOMEI Partition Assistant

-MBR or Master Boot Record is necessary to a hard drive.
-If it is damaged by virus attacks or inappropriate operation, the hard drive might show as unknown.
+MBR or Master Boot Record is necessary for a hard drive.
+If the partition table is damaged by virus attacks or improper operation, the hard drive might show as unknown.
 Right-click the external hard drive and select “Rebuild MBR”.
 Follow the wizard to complete the process.

-If your external hard drive not showing up in Windows 10 Disk Management:
+If your external hard drive is not showing up in Windows 10 Disk Management:

-- you need to check Windows driver via Device Manager to update driver.
+- you need to check the Windows driver via Device Manager to update the driver.

-- Examine USB port and enable USB Device in BIOS.
+- Examine the USB port and enable the USB Device in BIOS.

 - Diagnose the external hard drive with professional hard drive diagnostic software.

 A corrupted external hard drive with inaccessible content is a regular problem with many people using it.
-You may have to retrieve data from a dead external hard drive if you use portable storage devices.
-In this article, you can use the above methods if you want to retrieve deleted files from the hard drive.
+Using portable storage devices, you may have to retrieve data from a dead external hard drive.
+In this article, you can use the above methods to recover deleted files from the hard drive.
 What is also worth noticing is that AOMEI Partition Assistant keeps your disk management effortless and effective.

-If the external hard drive contains vital files, data protection on an external drive should be taken into consideration strongly.
+If the external hard drive contains vital files, data protection on an external drive should be considered strongly.
 It’s never a bad idea to take backups with AOMEI Backupper or MultCloud to keep your data safe.